Arcaseriam/pokered/README.md

 - 6 Repels available in player's PC.
 - Guaranteed catch of any wild Pokémon with any Ball type.
 - Only Flier encounters on Route 3.
-- Only Paras encounters in Mt.
+- Only Paras encounters on Mt.
 Moon B2F (last floor).
-- Only Sandshrew encounters on Route 4 in Blue version.
+- Only L6-8 Sandshrew encounters on Route 4 in Blue version.
+- Vermillion City Gym doors can be opened with any two cans.

 ## Visuals
 ![Image of Option menu](https://i.imgur.com/NnjrHiX.png)